For Transocean Ltd. [RIG], Analyst sees a rise to $5. What next?

-Transocean Ltd. [NYSE: RIG] plunged by -$0.24 during the normal trading session on Friday and reaching a high of $4.05 during the day while it closed the day at $3.76.
-The company report on April 25, 2022 that Transocean Ltd. Provides Quarterly Fleet Status Report.
+Transocean Ltd. [NYSE: RIG] loss -2.14% on the last trading session, reaching $4.12 price per share at the time.
+The company report on May 2, 2022 that Transocean Ltd. Reports First Quarter 2022 Results.

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.